Free Credit Report

 Unfortunately, the practice of setting up authorized users got out of hand to the point where credit repair companies began selling favorable authorized user credit account histories on the Internet in an effort to inflate people’s credit scores.
 According to some reports there was such misuse on the Internet that a card holder with a good payment history could add literally twenty+ unrelated people as authorized users to their account.
 Of course the motivation for the card holder was profit.
 For the authorized user, the benefit was enough of a lift to their credit score to qualify for new loans and better payment terms.

-Fair Isaac (FICO) finally recognized the abuses of the practice recently and adjusted their credit score algorithm (the set of rules FICO uses to score credit reports) to ignore authorized user accounts.
-The result is that generally credit scores will no longer be inflated by authorized user accounts.
-Good news for lenders who do not want credit scores artificially manipulated.
-Bad news for legitimate authorized users who may have benefited somewhat from their parents’ good credit habits.
+Fair Isaac (FICO) finally recognized the abuses of the practice and adjusted their credit score algorithm (the set of rules FICO uses to score credit reports) to re-consider authorized user accounts.
+The result is that generally credit scores will no longer be inflated by authorized user accounts where the authorized user account is there just to artificially manipulate the score.
+FICO will address this issue of "piggybacking" scores by making a determination whether the authorized user account is legitimate versus just used for piggybacking.